mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/module-collection.md

 ---
 title: ModuleCollection class
-description: A dictionary of the modules making up this program.
+description: "A dictionary of the modules making up this program. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 A dictionary of the modules making up this program.